m-Py/minDiff/README.md

 20.71423 19.54434 20.86497
 ```

-If we make 10,000 repetitions (which is still very fast if we only consider one scale variable), the groups will be very equal with regards to age.
-Note that it is possible to pass a data set that has been optimized previously; in this case the program does not start all over, but only tries to get better than the previously best assignment:
+If we conduct 10,000 repetitions (which is still very fast if we only consider one variable), the groups will be very similar with regards to age.
+Note that it is possible to pass a data set that has been optimized previously; in this case, the program does not start all over, but only tries find more similar groups than the previous best assignment:

 ```S
 equal <- createGroups(equal, criteria_scale=c("Age"),